SignPath/documentation/docs/origin-verification/slsa-attestations.md

 {:.quote}
 > Accuracy: The provenance MUST be generated by the control plane and not by a tenant of the build platform.

-Guaranteee: SignPath created the provenance.
-All contents are obtained from a trusted build system on the control plane and cannot be tempered with.
+Guarantee: SignPath created the provenance.
+All contents are obtained from a trusted build system on the control plane and cannot be tampered with.

 #### SLSA Level 3: The provenance is unforgeable